GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/lay-of-the-land/index.md

 The [Android Support Library][1] extends the Android platform with new APIs and compatibility features.
-It is split across multiple packages, with the [Custom Tabs Support Library][2] containing functionality for interacting with browsers on the user’s system.
+It is split across multiple packages, with the [Custom Tabs Support Library][2] containing functionality for interacting with browsers on the user's system.
 Development of the **Custom Tabs Support Library** was primarily done in the [custom-tabs-client][3] GitHub repo, with the changes being upstreamed back into the **Android Support Library**.

 A [Custom Tab][4] is an Android Activity that uses a browser to display a web page.
-The primary benefit for the developer is that it can be themed and has a close button, so the user still remains in the developer’s app (instead of leaving the app and going to the full browsing experience).
+The primary benefit for the developer is that it can be themed and has a close button, so the user still remains in the developer's app (instead of leaving the app and going to the full browsing experience).
-As an Android API, Custom Tabs can be supported by any browser and will use the user’s default browser (although this can be overridden by developers).
+As an Android API, Custom Tabs can be supported by any browser and will use the user's default browser (although this can be overridden by developers).

 Because [Trusted Web Activities][14] are built on top of Custom Tabs, they started their life in this **custom-tabs-client** library.
-Trusted Web Activities remove the Custom Tabs top bar when the user is browsing a site owned by the app’s developer.
+Trusted Web Activities remove the Custom Tabs top bar when the user is browsing a site owned by the app's developer.
 This opens the doors to seamless integration of your website within a native Android app, and can be used to create apps where all functionality is provided by the web.